roboticmaterialsgroup/3D-printed-valve/README.md

 Please follow provided instructions for the assembly process of the 3D printed valve
 1. First, we will start with the cap and tubing.
 The tubes are extruded using a custom nozzle.
-The tubes are extruded using a custom nozzle.
 Also, ensure to check for the thinner side of the tube and position the thicker side inwards to prevent easy kinking.
 Refer to Figure 2B, which illustrates an incorrect configuration where the thinner side of the tubing faces inward, leading to potential kinking issues.
 This step is especially important.
 It is one of the most common causes of failure.
 Feel free to throw away pieces of tubing that always kink by itself in any direction (Figure 2B).
 2. We use following tube lengths for the top and bottom side of the tubing.
 *	Top: 11.5 mm + 1.5 mm spacer
 *	Bottom: 8 mm